Prostate Cancer

 Targeted therapy

-• For example: PARP inhibitors like olaparib
+• For example: poly(ADP)-ribose polymerase (PARP) inhibitors like olaparib (Lynparza), talazoparib (Talzenna), niraparib (Zejula)

 Prevention